The Gospel

 The cross was necessary because sin demanded judgment, and only through Jesus’ sacrificial death could God remain just while offering mercy.
 It is the ultimate expression of love, justice, grace, and power all in one moment.

-The cross of Jesus Christ is God’s declaration that you are deeply loved and desperately needed saving.
+Friend, the Cross of Jesus Christ is God’s declaration that you are deeply loved and desperately needed saving.
 He did not wait for you to come to Him—He came to you.
 He died in your place, and He rose again to offer you life, freedom, and peace with God.

 If the Holy Spirit is stirring your heart right now, that’s not emotion—it’s invitation.
 Don’t ignore His voice.